How to install PySpark in Anaconda & Jupyter notebook on Windows or Mac?

 1. Download & Install Anaconda Distribution

-Go to https://anaconda.com/ and select Anaconda Individual Edition to download the Anaconda and install, for windows you download the .exe file and for Mac download the .pkg file.
+From https://anaconda.com/ download the Anaconda Individual Edition, for windows you download the .exe file, and for Mac, download the .pkg

 After finishing the installation of Anaconda distribution now install Java and PySpark.
 Note that to run PySpark you would need Python and it’s get installed with Anaconda.